dimagi/commcare-cloud/docs/system-overview.md

 and these policies are automatically implemented via the `commcare-cloud` `update-users` command (or the `deploy-stack` command, which includes the former).

-As a result of these policies, it's important to keep in mind that
+As a result or extension of these policies, it's important to keep in mind that
-- Password-based log-ins are disabled for all users
+- Password-based log-ins are disabled for all users.
 - Every individual who needs to be able to log in must have an SSH key pair, and their public key must be recorded in your environment's configuration files.
-- There are no shared log-ins, and thus no root login.
+- There are no shared ssh credentials.
+- There is no root login.
-  All access to shared user accounts will be mediated by the individual's own SSH key log-in.
+- All individuals may log in as the special `ansible` user.
+  (This doesn't violate the prohibition against shared ssh credentials.) because each individual uses their own SSH key to do so.
 - Individuals' users do not have passwords associated with them.

 In addition to logging in as their own user, each individual can log in